PeronStevens/Dictionary-db/README.md

 Dictionary powered by SQLite / PHP / AJAX

 - drop in web root
-- open index.html in browser
+- navigate to index.html in browser